 All true Christians pray.
 And all need to pray.
 Prayer simply defined, is communion with God.
-Whether by the prayerful reading, meditation, contemplation of scripture or by the act of petition, supplication, intercession, praise and thanksgiving and expressions of worship, adoration, declaration.
-Prayer is the human heart expressing to the living God.
-I have no doubt that all who profess faith in the Lord Jesus Christ as the Son of the living God, both Divine and human in one person, who died on behalf of sinners so that they may receive forgiveness of sin through faith in Him and His atoning work are all sincere when they pray.
-I am thankful for praying believers!
+Be it the prayerful reading, meditation, contemplation of scripture or the act of petition, supplication, intercession, or praise, thanksgiving, expressions of worship, adoration, declaration, prayer is the human heart expressing to the living God.
+I have no doubt that all who profess faith in the Lord Jesus Christ as the Son of the living God, both Divine and human in one person, who died on behalf of sinners so that they may receive forgiveness of sin through faith in Him and His atoning work, are all sincere when they pray.
+I am thankful for praying believers.
 May God inspire us all to pray to Him.
-May He also give us mature understanding as to why we do and what our prayers presuppose.
+May He also give us mature understanding as to why we do and what our prayers obviously presuppose.

 “The Lord reigns!” …um, sorta, well, not really…it’s complicated

-Having been tested deeply and profoundly humbled by God, having complained and accused God of injustice, when confronted by God, Job in brokenness and humility made an astonishing confession and affirmation of faith.
+Tested deeply and profoundly humbled by God, having complained and accused God of injustice, when confronted by God, Job in brokenness and humility made an astonishing confession and affirmation of faith.
 He said “I know that You can do all things and that no purpose of Yours can be thwarted” (Job 42:2).
-And man o man, is this statement loaded with theological dynamite!
+I observe that this like the confession of Nebuchadnezzar, was the confession of a broken, humbled man.
+I also observe that all objections to this self-evident truth spring from human pride – not humility before God!
+Think about this deeply.
+Job’s statement is loaded with theological dynamite!
 If it is a true affirmation of God – who He is and what He can do, then it is most urgently essential to the debate which has raged for millennia.
-So friends, while you read on, keep Job 42:2 at the forefront of your mind.
+So friends, while you read on, keep Job 42:2; Dan 4:35-37; Ps 22:28 at the forefront of your mind.

 “I urge first of all that prayer be made for all men”

 Scripture admonishes prayer for “all men” (1 Tim 2:2).
 On the surface, this seems self-explanatory.
 And it of course, raises significant questions about the purpose and power of God to answer these prayers for all men.
 Since God evidently wants us to be so engaged in prayer for everyone, then we must inquire, why isn’t the will of God being done on the earth?
-Or is it?
-Does God actually have the power and the sovereign right to answer these prayers for all men?
+Or, is it?
+Remember, my sole context for this examination is the question of how and why prayer must answer the specific debate between free-will verses sovereign-grace concerning salvation.
+It is outside and beyond the intended scope of this article to attempt to answer every single specific other aspect of prayer and God’s will in all its different applications.
+So, does God actually have the power and the sovereign right to actually answer these prayers for “all men”?
 If yes, then why is everyone not saved?
 Surely the church of God globally engages in prayer for “the lost”.
 Praying asking God to empower their witness in evangelism and all ministry.
 That being true, why then are more not coming to saving-faith?
 “God is not willing that any perish but that all come to repentance”, right?
-And we are admonished to pray for all men and promised that whatever we ask that is according to His will, He will answer, right?
+We are admonished to pray for all men and promised that whatever we ask that is according to His will, He will answer, right?
 So then, if all the above are taken at face value and there is nothing more to dig beneath the surface to glean, then as the saying goes “Houston, we have a problem!”

 All men in context: Literally or synecdoche?

 Paul mentioned “prayer for all men”, but then immediately interprets his meaning and qualifies that term “all” here by the specific naming of “For kings” and “all in authority”.
 But wait.
 These were already included in the term “all men”, right?
 So what need was there to add a specific caveat?
 So this emphasis seems needlessly redundant by Paul.
 Unless… “all men” does not always mean what some insist it does.
 Anymore than it was literally true that in the flood God destroyed “every living thing”, that “all flesh perished” (Gen 6:13; 7:21).
 Or that literally “the whole earth sought an audience with Solomon” (1 Kings 10:24).
 Or that literally “the whole world” was following Jesus (Jn 12:19).
-I could go on and on.
-“All” therefore is qualified by context and as such, is very often obvious use of the literary concept of synecdoche.
-Not slavishly literal.
-A literary device the ancient Jews employed frequently in their culture and in scripture.
-I trust, it will become clear as we proceed.
+Or that at the time Paul wrote Colossians the gospel had already gone to literally “the whole earth” (Col 1:6).
+I could go on and on with similar examples.
+“All” therefore is often clearly qualified by context and is very often obvious use of the literary concept of synecdoche – A literary device the ancient Jews employed frequently in their culture and in scripture.
+An exaggerated overstatement, where the whole is put for what is really only a part.
+That synecdoche is employed in many ‘debated’ passages of scripture, will I trust, become clear as we proceed.

 Axioms: There is nothing too difficult for God